Skip to main content

 Control endpoints

-Accessible at <camera_ip>:5000/api
+Accessible at <camera_ip>:5000/api:

-: get a single frame (RAW, JPEG, PNM, PAM)/api/stop
+• /api/get_frame/{encoding}: get a single frame (RAW, JPEG, PNM, PAM)

-: get/set framerate
+• /api/v4l2/framerate: get/set framerate

-Hypervison specific:
+Hypervision specific:

-: get/set config (spectral calibration)/api/oculus/settings
+• /api/oculus/config: get/set config (spectral calibration)

-: get crop dimensions (current and max)/api/oculus/wavelengths
+• /api/oculus/crop_dimensions: get crop dimensions (current and max)

-: set horizontal and vertical binning/api/oculus/exposure
+• /api/oculus/binning: set horizontal and vertical binning

-: restore default HSI settings
+• /api/oculus/default_settings: restore default HSI settings

 """Client to test REST API"""